sebastiandine/Card-Collection-Manager/README.md

 ## How to use
 You find the latest build as archive files in folder [build](./build).
 Unpack and use them.

+Be aware that you can edit the directory in which the application stores both, your card data as well as your uploaded images.
+It is highly recommended to adjust this to your requirements before you start using the application since later editing might lead to inconsistent data.

+## How to update
+If you want to update your local version of the application.
+Just overwrite the your local `CardCollectionManager.jar` with the one you find in the archive file of the latest release.
+Do however not overwrite your data or config files.

 ## How to build/ contribute
 * Increase the build count of the current version in file `pom.xml`.
 Tag `<version>` is representing the current version and build number.
 So if the current version is 0.1-01, you should change it to 0.1-02 before you commit your changes.
 The number before the dash is the current main release which should not be changed, except by the main contributor.